neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

 does not allow the collection to be persisted by Doctrine 2 properly.
 We therefore use a ``Doctrine\Common\Collections\Collection`` [#]_ instance.
 The class name bracketed by the less-than and greater-than signs gives an important hint on the content of the collection (or array).
-There are a few situations in which FLOW3 relies on this information.
+There are a few situations in which TYPO3 Flow relies on this information.

 The ``OneToMany`` annotation is Doctrine 2 specific and provides more detail on the type association a property represents.
 In this case it tells Doctrine that a ``Blog`` may